wazuh/wazuh-documentation/source/user-manual/capabilities/policy-monitoring/ciscat/ciscat.rst

    cis.notchecked: 36
    cis.score: 53%

-Since Wazuh v3.5.0, the report summary is stored in the agents DB with the purpose to query it by the Wazuh API.
-This allows to know about the last scan every time the user wants to.
+Since Wazuh v3.5.0, the report summary is stored in the agent DB to query it by the Wazuh API.
+This allows knowing about the last scan every time the user wants to.

 Information about a specific result
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^